Sunday 1 September 2013

 Saturday dawned fine but with a deceptively chilly northwest wind.
 A rendezvous with Badger was tentatively arranged for around eight thirty at Otmoor.
 I got there early.
 I always do this.
 I do not know why but I always do.
 I blame my parents who I recall always made sure we arrived early as a family wherever we went.
 We were always in a hurry for no apparent reason but I digress.

 What lovely and appealing birds they are, all new feathers now, consisting of subtle browns and orangy suffusions with their characteristic huge creamy white eyebrows.
 All chats seem to have this benign demeanour about them.
-Understated loveliness that appeals to my anthropomorphic tendencies.
-I am not a scientist so am prone to this sort of thing!
-We called 'the others' who were roaming the wastes of Otmoor somewhere near the outer reaches of the reserve by the Second Screen and had, they reported, seen very little.
+Understated loveliness that appeals to my anthropomorphic tendencies as not being a scientist I am prone to this sort of thing!
+We called 'the others' who were roaming the wastes of Otmoor somewhere near the outer reaches of the reserve by the second screen and had, they reported, seen very little.
 They soon joined us on the track and having had my fill of the Whinchats I went to check the Noke end of the reserve, some half a mile away, while my colleagues, finally with some birds to look at, headed closer to the Whinchats.
 I reasoned that Noke, which is usually a favoured haunt of both Whinchats and Wheatears, should also have some more of these delightful birds as there had obviously been 'a fall' of these migrants overnight.
 Perversely I met a complete blank at Noke.
 I struggled to find two Linnets.

 The small Ash tree by the bridleway was still being stripped of bark by the Hornets.
 This has been going on for quite some time now and I fear for the tree but in a few more weeks the Hornets will succumb to the colder autumnal weather, but for now, with portly brown and yellow banded bodies and shimmering wings, they doodled across the path and into the tree for more bark stripping.